redwoodjs/learn.redwoodjs.com/docs/tutorial/saving-data.md

 1. `api/src/graphql/contacts.sdl.js`: defines the GraphQL schema in GraphQL's schema definition language
 2. `api/src/services/contacts/contacts.js`: contains your app's business logic.

-Open up `api/src/graphql/contacts.sdl.js` and you'll see the `Contact`, `CreateContactInput` and `UpdateContactInput` types were already defined for us—the `generate sdl` command introspected the schema and created a `Contact` type containing each database field in the table, as well as a `Query` type with a single query `contacts` which returns an array of `Contact` types:
+Open up `api/src/graphql/contacts.sdl.js` and you'll see the `Contact`, `CreateContactInput` and `UpdateContactInput` types were already defined for us—the `generate sdl` command introspected the schema and created a `Contact` type containing each database field in the table, as well as a `Query` type with a single query `contacts` which returns an array of `Contact` types.

+The `@requireAuth` is a [schema directive](https://www.graphql-tools.com/docs/schema-directives) which says that in order to access this GraphQL query the user is required to be authenticated.
+We haven't added authentication yet, so this won't have any effect—anyone will be able to query it, logged in or not:

 ```javascript
 // api/src/graphql/contacts.sdl.js